SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-Events.md

 To be able to access these properties and methods, create an EventEmitter object.

-With the EventEmitter object, we can assign handlers to our own events.
+With the EventEmitter object, we can assign handlers to our events.

 In this example we use the `eventEmitter.on()` method to assign the event handler to an event called "click".